Skip to content

 Steer a casual conversation toward birthdays without making it obvious.
 Talk about zodiac signs, upcoming holidays, or celebrity birthdays.
 “When’s your birthday?
 I want to know your sign” is direct enough to work without raising suspicion.

 Another approach: bring up your own birthday in conversation.
-People naturally reciprocate by sharing theirs.
-“My birthday is next month” almost always gets a “mine is in [month]” response.
+People often reciprocate by sharing their month or date.

 If subtlety isn’t your strong suit, try the social media search by phone number method to find additional profiles where their birthday might be listed.